-Among the dance and theatre artists with whom Serge Honegger has worked are Özkan Ayik, Liliana Cavani, David Dawson, Charlotte Edmonds, Jürgen Flimm, Marco Goecke, Yossi Berg & Oded Graf, Claus Guth, Daniel Hay-Gordon, Jens-Daniel Herzog, Linda Kapetanea & Jozef Frucek, Laurent Hilaire, Andrey Kaydanovskiy, Konstantin Keykhel, Marcel Leemann, Sol León and Paul Lightfoot, Jonathan Lunn, Vladimir Malakhov, Yuki Mori, Marion Motin, Nicolas Paul, Angelin Preljocaj, Alexei Ratmansky, Marco Santi, Liam Scarlett, Johannes Schmid, Heinz Spoerli, Stephan Thoss, Beate Vollack and Robert Wilson.
+Among the dance and theatre artists with whom Serge Honegger has collaborated are Franziska Angerer, Özkan Ayik, Stefania Ballone, Martina Borsche, Bodo Busse, Liliana Cavani, Angela Dauber, David Dawson, Annette De Pover, Serge Dorny, Charlotte Edmonds, Jürgen Flimm, Marco Goecke, Yossi Berg and Oded Graf, Claus Guth, Daniel Hay-Gordon, Gudrun Hartmann, Peter Heilker, Jens-Daniel Herzog, Edouard Hue, Alexandra Jud, Linda Kapetanea and Jozef Frucek, Laurent Hilaire, Andrey Kaydanovskiy, Konstantin Keykhel, Marcel Leemann, Sol León and Paul Lightfoot, Jonathan Lunn, Vladimir Malakhov, Yuki Mori, Marion Motin, Aglaja Nicolet, Madame Nielsen, Nicolas Paul, Naomi Perlov, Filipe Portugal, Angelin Preljocaj, Alexei Ratmansky, Jordi Roig, Marco Santi, Liam Scarlett, Johannes Schmid, Anoosha Shastry, Heinz Spoerli, Andrew Skeels, Stephan Thoss, Alexandra van Gastel-Jud, Beate Vollack, Barbara Weber, Robert Wilson, and Igor Zelensky.

 Serge Honegger